11 Physical Signs the Modern World Is Taking a Toll on Your Body

 As a Physiotherapist, I believe in treating root causes, not just symptoms.
 That means looking beyond the stiff joint or sore muscle to understand why it's happening.
 Modern life may have changed our movement patterns, but with awareness and consistent effort, we can reclaim our natural mobility and function.

 Which of these physical signs do you recognize in your own body?
-Share your experiences below—I read every comment and may include your insights in future articles!
+Share your experiences below!

 Grant Frost Physiotherapy Online Telehealth Consultation - Book your appointment today